borgbackup/borg/docs/deployment/pull-backup.rst

 =====

-In this setup a SSH connection from the backup server to the client is established that uses SSH reverse port forwarding feature to transparently tunnel data between UNIX domain sockets on the client and server and the socat tool to connect these with the borg client and server processes, respectively.
+In this setup a SSH connection from the backup server to the client is established that uses SSH reverse port forwarding to transparently tunnel data between UNIX domain sockets on the client and server and the socat tool to connect these with the borg client and server processes, respectively.